-While my kids are still little at almost 2 years old (Mason) and 4 years old (Audrey), they will not be in preschool for the week — and believe me, I know it can be challenging to find activities for kids when they are of different ages.
+When my kids were still little and were not going to be in preschool for the week I started this blog as I knew it could be challenging to find activities for kids when they are of different ages.

 I can honestly say I’m looking forward to spring break this year; something about mixing up our routine and making new memories together.

 Evangel Playground (Westside): Evangel Playground is a great indoor secured play area with a huge slide and coffee and snacks and is very aesthetically pleasing with clean bathrooms.
 This one reminds me of a modern-day Discovery Zone.

 Play Factory and Cafe (Northside): Play Factory and Café is all about children learning through social engagement and using their imaginations!
 Their play area features a full walk-in market, CedarWorks climbing structure, Montessori Pickler triangle and arch, baby nook, and so much more!
 The newly added GAME ZONE features multiple TVs with a variety of game systems, an air hockey table, and everyone’s favorite arcade game — PacMan, which is a great way to incorporate the entire family.
 While the littles are busy in the play area and Mom and Dad are enjoying coffee, older kids ages 7 to 17 can experience the GAME ZONE.